star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model tag [OPTIONS] MODEL TAGS
 ```

-- This command adds or removes tags on the specified version of a model.
+- This command adds or removes tags on a specified model version.
 - `MODEL` argument uses the `Model URI` format which must include `/version/{version id}` part.
 - You can write one or more `TAG` arguments.
 - Options: